On the shape of air bubbles trapped in ice: Analysis

 \subsection{The bifurcation at $\delta = 2\zeta$ and bubbles that never close}

-The general analysis of the solutions of the Frozen Bubble Equation, made greatly difficult by its strong non-linearity, can nevertheless be performed using geometrical techniques.
+The general analysis of the solutions of the non-linear Frozen Bubble Equation can be performed using geometrical techniques.
 In the $(Z, R)$-plane, Eq.~(\ref{eq:frozen}) defines a vector field; at point $(Z,R)$ the vector orientation is $\Rp(Z)$~\cite{arnold1992}.
 Starting with the initial condition $R(Z_0) = R_0$, the solution is then the curve that passes through $(Z_0, R_0)$ and is everywhere tangent to a vector of the field.
 An example is shown in Fig.~(\ref{fig:vector}a) for $\delta=1$ and $\zeta=0.7$.
 The dashed blue curve is the separatrix between two domains.
 On the left, $\Rp>0$ so the bubble grows; on the right, $\Rp<0$ so the bubble shrinks.
 Starting from different initial conditions, the bubble will grow for some time before it shrinks, or it will shrink right from the start without growing.

-Solving $\Rp=0$ in Eq.~(\ref{eq:frozen}), we find the equation of the separatrix:
+Taking $\Rp=0$ in Eq.~(\ref{eq:frozen}), we find the equation of the separatrix:

 The relevant properties of the phase space associated to Eq.~(\ref{eq:frozen}) are the number and the shape of the domains in which the slope \Rp keeps a constant sign.
 For $\delta < 2 \zeta$, the separatrix is bounded on the Z-axis and the domain to its right corresponds to $\Rp<0$ (Fig.~\ref{fig:vector}b).
 Therefore, after some possible growth depending on the initial condition, the bubble must shrink and close.
 At $\delta = 2 \zeta$ there is a bifurcation: the extent of the separatrix on the Z-axis diverges.
-For $\delta > 2 \zeta$, Eq.~(\ref{eq:separatrix}) has two real poles at
+For $\delta > 2 \zeta$, the function $Z(R)$ defined by Eq.~(\ref{eq:separatrix}) has two real poles at

 corresponding to two disjoint branches of the separatrix.
 Above the lower branch $\Rp > 0$ and below it $\Rp<0$, therefore it is unstable.
 However, the upper branch is stable.
-If the initial condition is above the lower branch ($R_0 > R_-$), the bubble will grow until it is captured by the upper branch, and it will never close, making a worm bubble of equilibrium radius $R_+$ (Fig.~\ref{fig:vector}b-c).
+If the initial condition is above the lower branch ($R_0 > R_-$), the bubble will grow until it is captured by the upper branch, and it will never close, making a worm bubble of equilibrium radius $R_+$ (Fig.~\ref{fig:vector}b).